leeway64/LWNamePopularityVisualizer/README.md

 ![Jon name popularity plot](doc/jon_popularity_1890.png)

 The y-axis values represents how popular a given name was for each decade.
-For example, a popularity of 1 (highest) would mean that that name was the 1st most popular name for that decade.
+For example, a popularity of 1 (most popular) would mean that that name was the 1st most popular name for that decade.
-A popularity of 1000 (lowest) would mean that that name was the 1000th most popular name for that decade.
+A popularity of 1000 (least popular) would mean that that name was the 1000th most popular name for that decade.

-The default name popularity file is names.txt with a start year of 1890.
-If the name popularity file is set to names2.txt, then the start year will be 1863.
+The default name popularity file is [`names.txt`](include/names.txt) with a start year of 1890.
+If the name popularity file is set to [`names2.txt`](include/names2.txt), then the start year will be 1863.

 If names2.txt had been provided, then:

 ```
-$ python3 include/LWNamePopularityVisualizer.py include/names2.txt
+$ python3 src/LWNamePopularityVisualizer.py include/names2.txt

 This program allows you to search through the